 Law journals are a rich source of scholarly writing.
 Specialized topics that are too narrow for publication as monographs are typically published in law journals.
 Although some are published commercially, many emanate from law schools and include articles on a broad range of subjects.
 Queen's University Library has a journal collection which includes titles from Canada, the United States, and other countries.
-Access to most journals can be found online via databases such as HeinOnline, the Index to Legal Periodicals, Legaltrac, as well as WestlawNext Canada and Lexis Advance Quicklaw.
+Access to most journals can be found online via databases such as HeinOnline, the Index to Legal Periodicals, Legaltrac, as well as WestlawNext Canada, (or Westlaw Edge Canada for law students), Lexis Advance Quicklaw Plus (or Lexis Advance Quicklaw for law students).
 In addition, the library also maintains a collection of print journals as needed, which is located in the stacks at the south end of the main floor.

 Start with Omni to find journal articles and more.
 However, since Omni may not include all relevant legal literature, you should also use law journal indexes.
 Particularly if you are trying to do comprehensive literature search, you should not rely on just one index or discovery tool.

 Periodical indexes can include references to (and sometimes the full-text of) various types of legal literature including journal articles, books, conference proceedings, collections of essays, and book reviews.
 Indexes usually provide the titles, names of authors, and citations for these materials.
 The advantage of indexes is their comprehensiveness -- they will point to the existence of materials that they have rights to but also to material they do not own.
 This means that once you have located titles of articles which interest you, you may still have to find the actual article from a different system.
 Most of the time this will be a simple matter of clicking on the "Get it at Queen's" button in the index, which will then take you to a database that contains the full-text of that article.

 Here are the major periodical indexes for legal literature: